 Chocolate Hazelnut Scones

-Chef Zoe Nathan of Huckleberry in LA teaches us how to make the ultimate scone over at goop Cookbook Club.
+Chef Zoe Nathan of Huckleberry in LA teaches us how to make the ultimate scone for goop Cookbook Club.

-5 tbsp/40 g sugar, plus more for sprinkling
+5 tablespoons (40 grams) sugar, plus more for sprinkling

 2. Immediately dump everything onto a clean surface with more than enough space to work the dough.
 Using only the heel of your palm, quickly flatten out the dough.
-Gather the dough back together in a mound and repeat.
+Gather the dough back together into a mound and repeat.
 Be sure to avoid overworking.
-You should still see some pea-sized bits of butter running through it.
+You should still see some pea-size bits of butter running through it.

 Originally featured in The goop Cookbook Club: Huckleberry